SavvyPlus/wiki4/Operations/TenderUnbundledRateCard.md

 - If the data is fine, open (if not yet) the Service Agreement template (Elec or Gas)
 - Then click on the "**Copy to Template >>>>**"
 - Watch the magic happens

+**Additional Note**
+- The Rate Card table's header has the option to change the rate type as per retailer's offer.
+For instance, the SME offer for Electricity is usually in c/kWh while the Large can be in $/MWh.
+So, select the rate type according and the conversion will take place automatically.
+- In order to change the rate type on the header, you'll need to "Unprotect" the sheet